-- plastic 35 mm film canisters (keep and reuse over and over)
+- plastic 35 mm film canisters (Keep and use them each year.)
 The film canister must have an internal-sealing lid, like many Fuji and translucent canisters.
 The canister MUST have a cap that snaps INSIDE the rim instead of over the outside of the rim.
 Photo shops and labs will be happy to save and donate some for educational purposes; however, these types of canisters are becoming difficult to find.